RusdiHaizim/AI_PROJECT_2_PACMAN_SUDOKU/README.md

 ## Pacman
 Using Pacman AI projects were developed at UC Berkeley, because our module coordinators couldn't afford to make their own Pacman code template.

+Currently implemented NewExtractor as part of features, that allows Pacman to not be an idiot and needing over 100 training runs to solve some mazes.

+Highlights of NewExtractor:
+.
+It can distinguish activeGhost from scaredGhost
+.
+It will try to find and eat capsules if activeGhost is present, conserve capsules otherwise .
+It will play safe by prioritising finishing the maze instead of actively seeking out scaredGhost (HIGHLY USEFUL for trickyClassic and capsuleClassic)
+.
+It's usually not retarded (stuttering up and down after eating capsules due to overdose)

 :warning: You must download an XServer for your WSL(Windows Subsystem for Linux) for it to run the GUI. :warning: